 3. Applying to Immigration for an active permit, Category D for the shareholder(s): If all the documentation is correct (see below) then a work permit can be issued in a matter of days.
 Note however that in many cases you may well need new police reports since Immigration requires an original and it must be in date, with a 3 month expiry this often means a fresh application for the certificates.

 4. Applying to CASS: This is the local social security system which applicants are obliged to join.
 As a company Shareholder/Director you will be required to contribute to CASS as an Autonom.
 This means that your contribution is not linked to salary but is fixed monthly.
-There is generous relief that can be applied for, for example there is a 50% discount automatically for the first 12 months of a new business, as well as levels of turnover and other factors after the initial period.
+There is relief that can be applied for depending on levels of turnover, job creation and other factors.
 Please note that now they count the date of approval of residency for the CASS to begin automatically so a delay in application to CASS will result in back dated contributions.

 5. Obtaining the local trading license (Obertura de Comerç): Once the company is formed the Parish in which the company has its registered address will need to approve a trading name and make an inspection of the premises (and this can be a residential apartment subject to a few conditions such as the permission of the landlord and a designated area within the apartment of 20 square meters, inter alia) (This may take up to 2 weeks).
 We can apply for residency while this step is under way by signing an undertaking to produce the required company license, you have 3 months to do so.

 Once the company has been formed and registered by the Notary as in step 2 above then at this stage we can we can then apply to Immigration for residency.